braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create.md

 You can also access all templates from the **Templates** section of the dashboard.

-## Step 3: Add additional pages (optional)
+## Step 3: Add additional pages (optional) {#multi-page}

 Adding pages to your in-app message lets you guide users through a sequential flow, like an onboarding flow or welcome journey.
 You can manage pages from the **Pages** section of the **Build** tab.

 {% alert note %}
 The ability to add pages to your in-app message is in early access.
-Contact your Braze account manager if you’re interested in participating in the multi-page in-app messages early access.
+Contact your Braze account manager if you’re interested in participating in the early access for multi-page in-app messages.
 {% endalert %}

 ![]({% image_buster /assets/img_archive/dnd_iam_mockup.png %})